-Kekaimalu, the only known living hybrid of a false killer whale and Atlantic bottlenose dolphin, or "wholphin", gave birth to a female calf on December 23, 2004 at Sea Life Park on the island of Oahu.
-Today, both mother and daughter, Kawili Kai, can be seen at the Park.
+Kekaimalu, the only known living hybrid of a false killer whale and Atlantic bottlenose dolphin, or "wholphin," is alive and well at Sea Life Park on the island of Oahu.
+She and her daughter, Kawili Kai, who was sired by a male bottlenose dolphin, can be seen at the Park.

 What is a Wholphin?

-False killer whales are actually members of the dolphin family and unrelated to killer whales.
-Males can reach 22 feet in length and weigh as much as two tons, while females are smaller, reaching 16 meters in length.
+False killer whales are members of the dolphin family and unrelated to killer whales.
+Males can reach 22 feet in length and weigh as much as two tons, while females are smaller, reaching 16 feet in length.

-Kekaimalu ("from the sheltered ocean") was the name given to that original offspring who is now the mother of the new wholphin.
+Kekaimalu, "from the sheltered ocean," was the name given to that original offspring who is now the mother of the wholphin, Kawili Kai, "blend of the ocean."
 This was the third pregnancy for Kekaimalu.
-Both prior offspring have died once in infancy, the other at the age of nine.
+Both prior offspring have died—one in infancy, the other at the age of nine.